anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/create-word-and-pdf-documents-from-microsoft-forms.rst

-How to create Word and PDF documents from JotForm in Microsoft Flow and Azure Logic Apps
+How to create Word and PDF documents from Microsoft Forms in Microsoft Flow and Azure Logic Apps
 ===============================================================================================

 Let's suppose you want to automate the generation of documents in your company.
-For example, applications, orders, invoices, etc. By going through this article you will learn how to create a DOCX document from a template and convert it to PDF on a JotForm submission with help of `Plumsail Documents <https://plumsail.com/documents/>`_ in Microsoft Flow and Azure Logic Apps.
+For example, applications, orders, invoices, etc. By going through this article you will learn how to create a DOCX document from a template and convert it to PDF on a Microsoft form submission with help of `Plumsail Documents <https://plumsail.com/documents/>`_ in Microsoft Flow and Azure Logic Apps.

-`JotForm <https://www.jotform.com/>`_ is an online form builder that allows you to create forms with a drag and drop creation tool and an option to encrypt user data.
+`Microsoft Forms <https://forms.office.com/>`_ is an online form builder with themes and question branching that allows you to create surveys, quizzes, polls and collects other information.

-In our example, we will collect data from a JotForm, apply the data to our template and generate a new PDF document.
+In our example, we will collect data from a Microsoft form, apply the data to our template and generate a new PDF document.

 Description